iris-yi-jiang/moostr/README.md

 `moostr` generates a Moodle syntax string for a given list of possible answers and their corresponding rewards.
-It allows the user to conveniently allocate rewards for multiple correct and partially correct answers. `moostr` also randomly shuffles the answer list for multichoice questions.
+It allows the user to conveniently allocate rewards for multiple correct and partially correct answers for multichoice and numerical questions. `moostr` also randomly shuffles the answer list for multichoice questions.

-The returned Moodle syntax string can be directly used as the solution to a verbatim item in a cloze exercise with `exams`.
+For `moostr` to function properly, it is necessary to set the question type for both multichoice and numerical questions to vertatim type.
+The returned Moodle syntax string can then be directly used as the solution to a verbatim item in a Embedded Answers (Cloze) exercise with `exams`.

 ## Example